soilwise-he/SoilWise-documentation/tech/docs/technical_components/data_publication_support.md

 ## Other recommended tools acknowledged by SoilWise community

+The following components are not a product of SoilWise project, and not an integral part of the SoilWise Catalogue, but are recommended by the SoilWise community.

 ### Hale Studio

 A proven ETL tool optimised for working with complex structured data, such as XML, relational databases, or a wide range of tabular formats.
 It supports all required procedures for semantic and structural transformation.
 It can also handle reprojection.
 While Hale Studio exists as a multi-platform interactive application, its capabilities can be provided through a web service with an OpenAPI.